 As pets age, they’ll become less mobile and may be particularly uncomfortable in winter when the cold weather affects their joints

 Pets with arthritis spend more time sleeping or resting, may limp or struggle to rise, and have visible joint swelling.
-Other signs of arthritis include:
+Other signs of arthritis in pets include:

 • Lameness